Nõuni

-Nõuni is a village in Otepää Parish, Valga County in southeastern Estonia.
-It's located about 8 km north of the town of Otepää, by the Tatra–Otepää–Sangaste road (nr.
-46).
+Nõuni is a village in Otepää Parish, Valga County, in southeastern Estonia.
+It is located about 8 km north of the town of Otepää, along the road from Tatra to Sangaste (road no. 46).
 Nõuni has a population of 259 (as of 1 January 2011).

-Nõuni Lake is located in the village.
-Since 1763 an elementary school is operating on the shore of the lake.
+Lake Nõuni is located in the village.
+Since 1763, an elementary school has operated on the shore of the lake.